mysatnav.ie accepts Visa, Mastercard & Laser payment cards

 Points of interest for Ireland are still in a 'catch up' phase with other European countries.
 The most obvious ones such as hotels, restaurants, transportation, petrol stations, car parks and recreation are reasonably well covered - pharmacies, supermarkets, stores and so on are not really covered at all.
 The main reason for this is the lack of a postcode system in the Republic which requires that point of interest data is collected at time of survey.
 In the UK, for example, a postcode refers to approximately 8-10 addresses so in urban areas, a postcode is a very accurate means of getting to a location - so often databases of locations can be built up without the need to conduct a physical survey.

-To address the lack of points of interest available for Ireland, a new website, www.mypois.ie, allows sat-nav owners customise they GPS with lots of up to date, local information such as the locations of industrial estates, pubs, hotels, pharmacies and much, much more.
+To address the lack of points of interest available for Ireland, a website, mypois.ie, allows sat-nav owners customise their GPS with lots of up to date, local information such as the locations of industrial estates, pubs, hotels, pharmacies and much, much more.
 For many this additional data can same time, money and take the hassle out of finding places.

 10. Can I enter co-ordinates onto my GPS to find a location?